ShuhongLL/mysite/source/_posts/Memory-Leak-in-Serveral-Commonly-Used-Programming-Languages.md

 tags: [C++, Java, Python, NodeJS]
 photos: ["../images/Memory-Leaks.JPG"]
 ---
-Usually when we talk about memory leak we are actually talking about the memory leak in the heap memory.
-That is when an object being initialized, it will be allocated to a piece of memory in the heap and can be manipulated, after we perform some operations and terminate the whole procedure, that piece of memory is not erased but held in the heap, marked as being occupied but no reference point to it.
+Usually when we talk about memory leaks we are actually talking about the memory leaks in heap memory.
+When an object is initialized, it will be dynamically allocated to a piece of memory in the heap and ready to be manipulated.
+After we perform some operations and the whole procedure is finished, the object stored in heap should also be erased; however in the case of memory leak, that piece of memory is not released but still held in the heap, marked as occupied but no reference refers to it.<!-- more -->

 Wiki's Def:
->**Memory** leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in such a way that
+>[**Memory leak**](https://en.wikipedia.org/wiki/Memory_leak) is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in such a way that:
 - memory which is no longer needed is not released
 - an object is stored in memory but cannot be accessed by the running code

-We usually encounter this issue in programming languages that don't have **GC** (Garbage Collector), for example C++ and C. For such languages, we have to manage the memory by ourselves which, if not done properly, will expose the risk of memory leak.
+We usually encounter this issue in programming languages that don't have [**GC**](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science), for example C++ and C. For such languages, we have to manage the memory by ourselves which, if not done properly, will expose the risks of memory leaks.
 </br>

 ## This is really common in C++